 Text & Photo by Hazel & Maureen

 Johor Bahru, Malaysia – Thinking of making a quick trip to Johor Bahru for some cheap and delicious food?
 Read this post to find out where you can find cheap and good food near Johor Bahru Checkpoint (or Johor Bahru City Square).
-There is no need for bus nor taxi, start your food adventure by foot!
+There is no need for bus nor taxi, you can get to these places on foot!

 Hiap Joo Bakery & Biscuit Factory 协裕面包西果厂 (Halal)